abdullahitijani/wordpress-migrator/README.md

 2. Open your browser and navigate to `http://localhost:8000/web.php`.

+3. Use the new buttons to trigger **Incremental File Sync** and **Incremental DB Sync** for efficient migration.

-3. Fill in the migration form with server details, directories, and credentials.
+4. Fill in the migration form with server details, directories, and credentials.

-4. Click **Start Migration** to begin.
+5. Click **Start Migration** to begin.

 ---